citelao/sensible/_coffee_shop/6-traditional.md

 That shouldn't be surprising---hackers can't hack thousands of people if they have to spend several hours on each one.
 We know it's hard to steal money from [Will I even be hacked?]({{site.baseurl}}/hackers/).
 Hacking you---a random person---like this just doesn't make financial sense.

-It turns out that this type of hacking isn't particularly common among corporate targets, either, even though hacking a company could yield a lot of good, sellable data.
+We don't have great data to back this up, except that these incidents are rare enough to get news coverage when they occur, but it turns out that this type of hacking isn't particularly common among corporate targets, either.
+Even though hacking a company could yield a lot of good, sellable data.

 While hacking in general is common in corporate breaches---present in 53% of them in 2018<!-- DBIR 2019 pg 10 -->---70% of those "hacking" breaches involve using stolen passwords.
 At most 6% of all breaches involve "exploiting vulnerabilities" like we see in the movies.